ZehenForever/mqcollect/README.md

 # mqcollect

-A Lua script for MQ + E3 that allows individual characters to store a list of items they want to collect from the other characers in their group.
+A Lua script for MQ + E3 that allows individual characters to store a list of items they want to collect from the other characers in their group or connected to e3.

+This is most useful for managing storage or tradeskill mules, or quickly transfering items to Bazaar vendors.
+But it can be used for any situation where you want an easy way to transfer an arbitrary list of items to any character from any other character(s).

+## Suppported Scenarios
+ * Collect all defined items on CharOne from all members in group
+ * Collect all defined items on CharOne from all bots connected to e3
+ * Collect all defined items for CharOne from CharTwo's bank
+ * Give all defined items from CharTwo to CharOne
+ * Use `/e3bct`, `/e3bcga`, etc. to broadcast and automate

+See the Example Scenarios below for an example of how to move all defined items from a group to the Bazaar vendor.

 # Installing
 ```